New Jersey LLC: Formation and Compliance

 Naming Requirements

-Before filing, conduct a thorough name search through the New Jersey Division of Revenue and Enterprise Services database.
-Consider reserving your chosen name if you’re not ready to file immediately.
-Name reservations are available for 120 days and can provide valuable time for preparation.
+Before finalizing your choice, conduct a name search through the New Jersey Division of Revenue and Enterprise Services database.
+Consider reserving your preferred name for 120 days by filing a Name Reservation Request, which provides time to complete formation documents without losing your chosen name.

 registered agent Requirements